kiran-opstree/devops-ninja/Linux/Assignment01/assignment01.md

 # Assignment 01 : Basic Linux Commands

+## About
-I create a utility (FileManager.sh) that will be able to do below all tasks.
+I create a utility (FileManager.sh) that will be able to do tasks line create, delete, list, copy, move, etc. files and directory.

 ## Step 1
 ### Create a Directory